ChadAmmirati/CalFIRE/Challenge1/config/README.md

 - Update catalog and schema names as needed

 **storage_config.yaml**:
-- Replace `calfirestorage` with your Azure storage account name
+- Replace `your-storage-account` with your Azure storage account name
 - Replace `your-access-key` with your storage account access key
 - Update container names as needed